TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addendum.md

 - Confirmed that the feasibility pre-check returns False immediately, without calling VF2, on a small example where no solution can obviously exist (a 3-qubit triangle asked to satisfy a 4-qubit requirement).
-- Pre-publication check: `grep -iE "nishiha|himeji"` against this addendum, `psf_smart_layout.py`, and `smoke_test_smart_layout.py` -> 0 hits.
+- Pre-publication check: `grep` against this project's private personal-information pattern list, this addendum, `psf_smart_layout.py`, and `smoke_test_smart_layout.py` -> 0 hits.

 ---